avinor/terraform-azurerm-remote-backend/README.md

 }
 ```

-2. Run tau init, plan and apply, but do not create any overrides (skips backend)
+2. Run tau init, plan and apply, but do not create any overrides (skips backend configuration)

 ```bash
 tau init --no-overrides